Next Generation | Rider

 How about another rider you think might be up-and-coming?

-Do you play any sport outside of racing?
+Do you do any sports/interests outside of racing?